michealamanya/michealamanya.github.io/README.md

 2. Push this code to the repository
 3. Go to repository Settings > Pages
 4. Select the main branch as the source
-5. Your site will be published at https://michealamanya.github.io/[repository-name]/

 ## License